IBMStreams/streamsx.documentation/docs/python/tutorial_python.md

    ```
    export PATH="~/anaconda3/bin:$PATH"
    ```
-   In Windows operating systems, you must also set the Scripts directory in the `PATH` environment variable:
+   In Windows operating systems, you might also have to set the Scripts directory in the `PATH` environment variable:

    ```
    set PATH="%ANACONDA%;%ANACONDA_SCRIPTS%;%PATH%"